Skip to Content

 Volumizing Perm

-As evident by the name, a volumizing wavy perm will give your hair more volume rather than the tight curls to which you may be accustomed.
+As is evident from the name, a volumizing wavy perm will give your hair more volume rather than the tight curls to which you may be accustomed.

 This perm is suitable for individuals with both long and short hair.
-Remember that this perm only lasts for six weeks, and you must plan regular visits to your hairstylist to keep up the look for an extended period.
+This perm usually lasts about six weeks, so plan regular visits to your hairstylist to keep up the look for an extended period.

 #6.
 Multi-Textured Perm